-10 Ideas for an Eco-Friendly Wedding
+10 Ideas for an Eco-Friendly Wedding with Marquees

 Accept it, weddings are expensive.
 And we’re not just talking about the financial front – the environment also pays a cost for every wedding.
 Green Bride Guide reports that every wedding produces nearly 2 to 300 kg of waste.
 That’s… well, a lot!
 And this is regardless of whether your wedding is outdoors underneath a wedding marquee, or indoors at a banquet.